ValerioB88/simple-pydash/README.md

 The `Canvas` module always expects the render output to be a `base64` string.
 You can convert a PIL image with `PIL2base64`.
 If you have a matplotlib fiugre use the `fig2PIL` and then the `PIL2base64` (as in the `RandomMatrix` class).

+You can also decide where to put the each canvas with the `location` parameter (not implemented for `LinePlot` yet).

 #### LinePlot
 The `LinePlot` modules places line plots on the right side of the page.
 I use [Chart.js](https://www.chartjs.org/), and I provide a couple of pre-made lineplots: one for plotting the observations and the other for plotting the taken action.